aeternity/protocol/channels/ON-CHAIN.md

 - `channel_id`: channel id as recorded on-chain
 - `from_id`: the account that posts the transaction
-- `initiator_delegate_ids`: the list of delegates that can provide transactions from behalf of the `initiator`
+- `initiator_delegate_ids`: the list of delegates that can provide transactions on behalf of the `initiator`
-- `responder_delegate_ids`: the list of delegates that can provide transactions from behalf of the `responder`
+- `responder_delegate_ids`: the list of delegates that can provide transactions on behalf of the `responder`
 - `payload`: an off-chain transaction of the same channel authenticated by both parties.
 It could be empty
-- `state_hash`: the hash of the payload if provided and if not - the latest provided on-chain `state_hash`
+- `state_hash`: the hash of the payload, if provided - and if not, the latest provided on-chain `state_hash`
-- `round`: the hash of the payload if provided and if not - the latest provided on-chain `round`
+- `round`: the hash of the payload, if provided - and if not, the latest provided on-chain `round`
 - `ttl`: blockheight target until which this transaction can be included
 - `fee`: transaction fee